-There are many ways to volunteer your time towards water related activities.
-However, it can be difficult to know the best way to do so.
+There are many ways to volunteer with water related activities.
 This page describes a few organized groups that are dedicated to water topics.
 These groups include:

 - Master Water Stewards

 See below for more information on each organization and happy volunteering!

 Organized under the Freshwater Society the Master Water Stewards is described as a program that certifies and supports community leaders to prevent water pollution and educate community members to conserve and protect our waterways.
 The program is a partnership between Freshwater and participating cities, counties, watershed management organizations and non-profits.

 Citizen Assisted Monitoring Program (CAMP)

 Volunteers to help monitor the health of Bloomington’s lakes!
 In Bloomington, this program is run by the Nine Mile Creek Watershed District.
 Visit the following links for more information:

 CAMP is a Metropolitan Council - Environmental Services program where citizen volunteers monitor water quality in the Twin Cities metro area.
 Training and equipment are provided.
 Access to a boat is required.

 In Bloomington, the following lakes are monitored: Bush Lake, Normandale Lake, and Lower Penn Lake.